Artisan-Lab/RULF/src/doc/rustc/src/codegen-options/index.md

 This option lets you choose which code model to use. \
 Code models put constraints on address ranges that the program and its symbols may use. \
-With smaller address ranges machine instructions may be able to use use more compact addressing modes.
+With smaller address ranges machine instructions may be able to use more compact addressing modes.

 The specific ranges depend on target architectures and addressing modes available to them. \
 For x86 more detailed description of its code models can be found in